outreachy/website/README.md

  - Create a better way of displaying the list of potential Outreachy projects - e.g. allow searching, tagging for programming language or design or documentation or user experience

 # How does the Outreachy website tech work together?

 The Outreachy website is built with [Python](https://www.python.org/) and a web framework called [Django](https://www.djangoproject.com/).
 Additionally, the Outreachy website uses a content management system called [Wagtail](https://wagtail.io/), which builds on top of Django.
 On the Outreachy webserver, we run [Dokku](http://dokku.viewdocs.io/dokku/), which helps us deploy new code, manage our Let's Encrypt SSL certificates, and backup the Outreachy website database.
 Only Outreachy organizers have ssh access to push new code to the server.

-# Optional helpful background reading
+# Optional helpful background reading(You must read it.)

 [Django topic guides](https://docs.djangoproject.com/en/1.11/topics/), particularly the [models](https://docs.djangoproject.com/en/1.11/topics/db/models/) guide.

-# Setting up your development environment
+# Setting up your development environment:-

 You can run Django locally to test changes to the code, test creating new pages, test adding new users, etc. The local tests you run will not impact the main Outreachy website, only your local version of the website.
 You should test changes locally before submitting a pull request.